jarusll/the-logs/index.md

 I'll take a look at Davinci Resolve fusion nodes today.
 I might try NixOS in a VM.
 The documentation is very good.

+I tried out clojure today.
+It feels like it has more support due to being on JVM, but thats just how I feel.
+One of the biggest reason I haven't gotten really good at lisp is lack of documentation & discoverability.
+I want an emacs package which'll list out all the packages, functions, classes and let me browse through just like any smalltalk implementation.

+I skimmed through fusion nodes.
+It seems like I can use frequently used effects as nodes.
+I'll look into it soon.

 # 2022-04-04

 Davinci Resolve is taking too much time.
 Jun recommended to chunk it so I can experiment with